 First, our main result applies to environments where idiosyncratic income risk and the associated precautionary savings motive play a limited role for the transmission of aggregate shocks.
-This is the case in the HANK models considered above, where the "risk-shifter" is largely insensitive to aggregate shocks.
-In this respect, our quantitative results are consistent with the empirical findings of Berger et. al (2023), who use U.S. household survey data on consumption (CEX) to measure the aggregate implications of imperfect risk sharing in a broad class of HANK models, and find that wedges capturing deviations from perfect risk sharing only account for 7% of output fluctuations.
+This is the case in the HANK models considered above, where the "risk shifter" is largely insensitive to aggregate shocks.
+In this respect, our quantitative results are consistent with the empirical findings of Berger, Bocola, and Dovis (2023), who use US household survey data on consumption (CEX) to measure the aggregate implications of imperfect risk sharing in a broad class of HANK models, and find that wedges capturing deviations from perfect risk sharing only account for 7% of output fluctuations.

-Larger fluctuations in the "risk-shifter" would naturally arise in the presence of countercyclical income risk an aspect that has been ignored in our analysis, but that has been shown to be empirically relevant for understanding the cyclical properties of income and wealth distribution (see e.g. Bayer et. al. (2019) and Patterson (2023)).24 A separate question is to understand to what extent fluctuations in income risk translate into fluctuations in consumption risk.
-For instance, Acharya and Dogra (2020) consider a heterogeneous agent model with CARA preferences, where all agents display a low marginal propensity to consume, and thus where cyclical income risk have quantitatively small effects on the behavior of aggregate consumption.
-Bilbiie (2023) considers a two-agent model with cyclical idiosyncratic risk, modeled as a time varying probability that a (rich) unconstrained household could become a (poor) hand-to-mouth household in the future period.
+Larger fluctuations in the "risk shifter" would naturally arise in the presence of countercyclical income risk, an aspect that has been ignored in our analysis but that has been shown to be empirically relevant for understanding the cyclical properties of income and wealth distribution (see, e.g., Bayer et al. 2019; Patterson 2023).29 A separate question is to understand to what extent fluctuations in income risk translate into fluctuations in consumption risk.
+For instance, Acharya and Dogra (2020) consider a heterogeneous agent model with constant absolute risk aversion (CARA) preferences, where all agents display a low MPC, and thus, where cyclical income risk have quantitatively small effects on the behavior of aggregate consumption.
+Bilbiie (2024) considers a two-agent model with cyclical idiosyncratic risk, modeled as a time-varying probability that a (rich) unconstrained household could become a (poor) hand-to-mouth household in the future period.
 In that environment, rich households experience a large drop in consumption when hit by a negative idiosyncratic shock, and the precautionary savings motive plays a more prominent role.